Crafting Long-Term Confidence for the People and Causes You Care About

 2. Do I need an estate plan if my estate isn’t “large”?

 Yes.
 Estate planning isn’t only about taxes—it’s also about protecting loved ones, avoiding confusion, naming decision-makers, and making sure your wishes are known and followed.
+These goals are not dependent on a particular level of wealth.

 3. Do you provide legal services or draft estate documents?